 All About Vanes

-Made out of plastic, this type of fletching are considered to best used for outdoor shooting.
+Made out of plastic, this type of fletching is considered to best used for outdoor shooting.
 Aside from his durability (weather-proof!), hunters tend to have these on their arrows because of the minimal wind drift it causes when shooting.

 All About Feathers